Let Me Serenade You

 "Let Me Serenade You" is a song written by John Finley.
-The original version of the song was entitled "I Will Serenade You" and performed by Rhinoceros, appearing on their 1968 self-titled album.
+The original version of the song was entitled "I Will Serenade You" and performed by Rhinoceros, appearing on their 1968 self-titled debut album as its closing track and later featured as the B-side of their debut single "You're My Girl (I Don't Want to Discuss It)".
 It was later covered by Three Dog Night and featured on their 1973 album, Cyan.
 This version was produced by Richard Podolor and arranged by Podolor and Three Dog Night.

 In the US, Three Dog Night's version "Let Me Serenade You" peaked at #17 on the Billboard chart.
 Outside the US, "Let Me Serenade You" reached #11 in Canada.